-The Group served as the investment manager of structured entities (including collective asset management products and investment funds), therefore had power over them during the Relevant Periods.
-Except for the structured entity the Group has consolidated as details in note 22, in the opinion of the directors of the Company, the variable returns the Group exposed to over these collective asset management products and investment funds that the Group has interests are not significant.
+The Group served as the investment manager of structured entities (including collective asset management schemes and investment funds), therefore had power over them during the Relevant Periods.
+Except for the structured entities the Group has consolidated as details in note 22, in the opinion of the directors of the Company, the variable returns the Group exposed to over these collective asset management schemes and investment funds that the Group has interests are not significant.
 The Group therefore did not consolidate these structured entities.

-The size of unconsolidated collective asset management products managed by the Group amounted to RMB3,646.46 million and RMB6,440.75 million as at 31 December 2012 and 2013, respectively.
-The Group classified the investments in these unconsolidated collective asset management products as loan and receivable investments, available-for-sale financial assets and financial assets held for trading as appropriate.
-The Group's interests in and exposure to these funds and collective asset management products are not significant.
+The size of unconsolidated collective asset management schemes managed by the Group amounted to RMB3,646.46 million, RMB6,440.75 million and RMB91,758.36 million as at 31 December 2012, 2013 and 2014, respectively.
+The Group classified its own investments in these unconsolidated collective asset management schemes as loan and receivable investments, available-for-sale financial assets and financial assets held for trading as appropriate.
+The Group's interests in and exposure to these funds and collective asset management schemes are not significant.